oliviawestmacottssw/SSW.Rules.Content/rules/communication---do-you-have-professional-integrity-are-you-a-person-of-your-word/rule.md

 ---

-​​​​​​​The word “integrity” can be loaded with ethical connotations, but in this context, integrity means:
+The word “integrity” can be loaded with ethical connotations, but in this context, integrity means:

 1. ** Being true to your word**
     1. This means doing what you say you’ll do, by the time you say you’ll do it